Home > Codeine > Codeine Addiction

 Codeine Addiction

 Used to treat mild to moderate pain, codeine is a narcotic pain reliever that can be habit-forming.
-Because of this, codeine should be taken exactly as prescribed by a doctor.
+Therefore, individuals should take codeine exactly as prescribed by a doctor.
 Taking it in larger amounts than what is prescribed can be dangerous.
-Directions on the prescription label should be followed closely and codeine should not be taken longer than what is recommended.
-Codeine is also considered a drug of abuse so users should keep track of their prescription and safeguard it at all times.
+Patients should closely follow directions on the prescription label and they should not be take codeine longer than recommended.
+Codeine is also a drug of abuse so users should keep track of their prescription and safeguard it at all times.
 Misuse of codeine could lead to an overdose which can be marked by extreme drowsiness, confusion, cold and clammy skin, small pupils, weak pulse, fainting and shallow breathing.

 Responsible Use of Codeine Urged

 Addiction to opiate painkillers is unfortunately commonplace, though they can be taken safely.
-Knowing the exact amount to be taken and how often is imperative.
+It is imperative that patients know the exact amount and frequency they should be taking the drug.
 Many people become physically dependent to opiate medications though no fault of their own.
 In some cases, patients build up a tolerance to the drug, meaning they have to take increasingly larger amounts to achieve the same relief.
 Patients should talk to their doctors immediately if they feel their prescription is not working as well as it once did.
 One side effect of codeine is a euphoric or dreamy feeling that can blunt emotional pain.
 This can also prompt patients to take more to help them feel better.

 Signs of Codeine Addiction